opencredit/BadgeOS-LearnDash-Add-on/readme.txt

    *   Pass a specific Quiz
    *   Pass any Quiz
-   *   Achieve a minimum score on a specific Quiz
+   *   Achieve a minimum percent grade on a specific Quiz
-   *   Achieve a minimum score on any Quiz
+   *   Achieve a minimum percent grade on any Quiz
+   *   Fail a Quiz (i.e. useful for rewarding the passing of a previously failed quiz)

 **Combine LearnDash Steps with BadgeOS Steps in Defining Achievements**